LanxinL/cadrl_ros/README.md

 * numpy is required

 * [ROS](http://wiki.ros.org/) is optional (tested with Kinetic on Ubuntu 16.04)
+	- ros installation document for ubuntu: http://wiki.ros.org/kinetic/Installation/Ubuntu
+	- if you cannot find `rosdep` when `sudo rosdep init`, please try to `source /opt/ros/kinetic/setup.bash` which is mentioned in sec 1.6 of ros installation document.

 * [ford_msgs](https://bitbucket.org/acl-swarm/ford_msgs/src/master/) if you're using ROS, for our custom msg definitions.